-The structuring of mini-lots will be designed to ensure the optimal use of vehicles suitable for large group travel (ITT Lot 1A - nominally minibuses) and those suitable for individual and smaller group travel (ITT Lot 1B - nominally taxis), having taken into account the specific needs and requirements of individual service users.
+The structuring of mini-competitions will be designed to ensure the optimal use of vehicles suitable for large group travel (ITT Lot 1A - nominally minibuses) and those suitable for individual and smaller group travel (ITT Lot 1B - nominally taxis), having taken into account the specific needs and requirements of individual service users.

-Consistent with Framework rules, all suppliers on the framework (by Lot) will be given the opportunity to bid for the mini-lots.
+Consistent with Framework rules, all suppliers on the framework (by Lot) will be given the opportunity to bid in the mini-competition.